 The two biggest tracking solutions in the UK are from Datatool and Biketrac.
 The main difference between them is that Datatool operates over GPS/GSM only, which uses fairly basic mobile phone radios.
 Biketrac meanwhile has more powerful radio transmitters, which means it is less likely to go dark if it gets stashed inside somewhere.
 They also offer package deals of pretty much every security item you could want for a relatively decent price, so if you’re looking for a one-stop security solution then you can’t go too wrong.
 With a dedicated callcentre active 24/7 it means you’re more likely to recover your bike.

 If you don’t have a hugely expensive bike that virtually demands a hugely expensive tracker then more budget options, like the Autocom tracker are about half the price and don’t require an annual subscription.
 The DB-1 Lite is even cheaper.
-The main consideration here is that these cheaper models require wiring in to the electrical system which could make them easier to locate than self-contained units, such as those from from Oxford.
+The main consideration here is that these cheaper models require wiring in to the electrical system which could make them easier to locate than self-contained units, such as those from Oxford.

 While none of these things together or alone are going to be 100% proof against theft, the more layers you use the more likely you are to keep hold of your bike.